Chris Mosdell: International collaborations

 In 2014, continuing his long song writing partnership with guitarist Makoto Ayukawa of Sheena & The Rokkets, Mosdell wrote the title track to the group's latest album Rokket Ride, together with the song Rock Fox.
 He also worked once again with Uwe Schmidt (Atom™) to write Beethoven in Antennae, a song for Coppe's upcoming album.

 To celebrate the hundredth anniversary of Igor Stravinsky's The Rite of Spring, Mosdell was commissioned to write the poetic treatment and scenario for the Kyoto International Performing Arts Festival 2014.
 Performed by the ensemble Enso Watt, and composed and conducted by the Yannick Paget of the Kansai City Philharmonic Orchestra, a "Rite of Summer" and "Rite of Autumn" were held in Kyoto's Urban Guild.
 To complete the cycle of rites, two additional performances are scheduled for 2015.

-November 18, 2022 ushered in the release of both Michael Jackson's anticipated Thriller_40, featuring the Mosdell co-authored demo recording of "Behind_the_Mask_(song)", as well as an independently-produced spoken word recording in collaboration with E23, entitled Consumed By Ecstatic Cargoes.
+November 18, 2022 ushered in the release of both Michael Jackson's anticipated Thriller 40, featuring the Mosdell co-authored demo recording of "Behind the Mask", as well as an independently-produced spoken word recording in collaboration with E23, entitled Consumed By Ecstatic Cargoes.